ForestAdmin/agent-nodejs/docs/getting-started/migrating/README.md

 You may want to migrate from a legacy agent to this new agent.
 This guide will help you do so.

 The new agent is built with a different architecture and breaks API retro compatibility with the legacy agents in many ways.
-However, because all features are available in the new agent, you can still migrate to it.
+However, you can still migrate to it.

 # Am I using a legacy agent?